cdev-framework/cdev-website/content/about/_index.md

 {{<break 1>}}
 Cdev currently provides a [Python based Software Development Kit (SDK)](https://github.com/cdev-framework/cdev-sdk) that can be used to create Serverless applications on Amazon Web Services (AWS).
 The SDK provides high level constructs that simplify the services provided by AWS and optimize your code for deployment on AWS Lambda.
-Along with these constructs, the SDK provides a framework for encompassing best practices for creating, managing, and scaling software projects as a team.
-The SDK is currently in a public Alpha, and we encourage you to try it out by building one of our tutorial projects and providing any feedback to the team.
+The SDK is currently in Alpha, and we encourage you to try it out by building one of our tutorial projects and providing any feedback to the team.

 {{<break 1>}}